valdikaldi/Project_webscrape_DK_properties_Boliga/README.md

 * 2.295.344 million property tranactions (sale prices)
 * Property characteristics of 981.469 unique properties
 * for the period: 2006 to 2023
-* This version was utilized in the empirical project
+* This version was utilized in the empirical project (with some additional data cleaning and filtering)

 ### Example Data